google/WebFundamentals/src/content/en/fundamentals/web-components/examples/index.md

 because they are not meant to be used in production.
 For the sake of terse, readable code, we are using modern JavaScript APIs and are supporting modern browsers which implement the Web Components standards.
-The idea is that you, the reader, are able adapt the code to fit your own needs after reading these implementations.
+The idea is that you, the reader, are able to adapt the code to fit your own needs after reading these implementations.

 ### Be backwards compatible